vermadev54/AI-ML_INTERVIEW/README.md

 7. How would you decide between using TF-IDF and Word2Vec for text vectorization?
 8. Why might fine-tuning a pre-trained model like GPT yield better results than training from scratch?
 9. If your NLP model generates irrelevant outputs, why might the temperature parameter be a factor?
 10. Why is named entity recognition (NER) a challenging task, and how would you handle ambiguous entities?
+11. Why is subword tokenization (e.g., Byte-Pair Encoding) useful in handling rare words in NLP tasks?
+12. Why might overfitting be a bigger issue in NLP tasks compared to tabular data?
+13. If you’re training an NLP model, why might smaller batch sizes lead to better generalization for text data?
+14. Why do transformer models like GPT require positional encoding, and how does it work?
+15. Why might text summarization models struggle with long documents, and how would you overcome this?

 **Statistics Questions**
 1. Why is p-value important in hypothesis testing, and what does a p-value of 0.05 really mean?